-The beautiful star cluster known as Matariki appears in New Zealand skies in the maramataka month of Pipiri (June–July), signalling the beginning of the Māori New Year.
-Matariki will appear in the dawn sky between 25-28 June in 2019.
+The beautiful star cluster known as Matariki appears in New Zealand skies in the maramataka month of Pipiri, signalling the beginning of the Māori New Year.

 Very close to winter solstice (on 22 June), Matariki marks the darkest, coldest time of the year and Pipiri means ‘to draw close’.
-Great advice!
+Draw near to your loved ones, light the fire, share food in the warmth of your home.

 Things you can do to celebrate Matariki